istio/istio.io/content/docs/concepts/traffic-management/index.md

 service.

-Envoy determines its actual choice of service version dynamically based on the routing rules specified by the operator using Pilot.
+Envoy determines its actual choice of service version dynamically based on the routing rules that you specify by using Pilot.
 This model enables the application code to decouple itself from the evolution of its dependent services, while providing other benefits as well (see [Mixer](/docs/concepts/policies-and-telemetry/)).
-Routing rules allow Envoy to select a version based on criteria such as headers, tags associated with source/destination, and/or by weights assigned to each version.
+Routing rules allow Envoy to select a version based on conditions such as headers, tags associated with source/destination, and/or by weights assigned to each version.

 Istio also provides load balancing for traffic to multiple instances of